 - For root vegetables, you can cover the boxes with mulch and leave the vegetables in the ground during the winter.
 Then you can harvest as you go instead of keeping them in the house.

 What do you grow in your fall garden?
 Please let us know in the comments below.
+And if you found this post helpful, please share.
 Thanks!